HandsomeMichael/BuilderTDM/README.md

 tdm gamemode doesnt have builder that make fight morr epic and super long rat battle , so i did that

+this mod also has a ground and mind breaking shattering erupting flattering and bloberring innovative feature ( 1 new custom emote )

 there is 3 main class :

 - ![image](https://user-images.githubusercontent.com/70310191/209602787-1b5bb277-f9b2-4d2a-bc13-c247505b4c88.png) **Builder**